What Is CBD?

-Unless you’ve been living under a rock for the past few years, you’ve probably noticed that CBD is becoming a major player in the natural health and wellness markets.
+Unless you’ve been living under a rock for the past few years, you’ve probably noticed that CBD is becoming a major player in a lot of markets both on and offline.
 You may even know someone who already takes CBD, in the form of vaping, edibles, oils or tinctures, on a daily basis, but does CBD get you high?
-What does CBD feel like?.
+What does CBD feel like?

 Does CBD Get You High?

 One of the biggest concerns that people have regarding CBD is its association with the cannabis plant.
 Firstly, many people don’t like the feeling of being high, and secondly, even more people don’t want to feel high, especially when it comes to everyday life responsibilities including going to work and caring for your family.
 So, does CBD get you high?
 The short answer is, absolutely not.
 CBD is a non-intoxicating compound and in order to understand this fully, it’s worth knowing a bit more about phytocannabinoids.
 Especially the difference between CBD and THC.

 A Short Introduction to Cannabinoids